• Skip to primary navigation

 Where to breastfeed

-If you prefer privacy, many public places have mother and baby rooms where you can sit to nurse and change your baby’s nappy.
-Some clothes shops will make a changing room available to a nursing mother at quiet times.
 Mothers breastfeed in many public places with seating areas: shopping, leisure and visitor centres, libraries, museums and more.
 Look out for quiet spots with fewer distractions as some babies insist on looking around instead of feeding when there’s a lot of hustle and bustle!
 A town garden or park may be an option when the weather is good.
-Or visit a café or the family room of a pub and quench your thirst at the same time.
+Or visit a café or the family room of a pub.
 You can also breastfeed while walking with your baby in a sling.

 A flexible approach

-Mother feeding her baby in the woodsRather than thinking of nursing as a major event around which to structure the day, it can help to treat it as you would a coffee break—something that happens along with the other events of the day.
-If you nurse your baby at fixed intervals, he may need to nurse for an hour or more to take sufficient milk.
+Rather than thinking of nursing as a major event around which to structure the day, it can help to treat it as you would a coffee break—something that happens along with the other events of the day.
+If you nurse your baby at fixed intervals, they may need to nurse for an hour or more to take sufficient milk.
 It can be hard to get out and about with a baby who is feeding for long periods of time.
 While a baby nursing little and often is more likely to need to breastfeed while you are out, it can be easier to fit in shorter nursing sessions.
 Many babies become very efficient at breastfeeding by the age of three months and feeds can be accomplished very quickly.

 Time for social activity